Olafur Eliasson: Vertical Panorama Pavilion (2022)

+Your planetary assembly

+In October 2025, Eliasson's first permanent public artwork in the United Kingdom was opened at Fallaize Park, in the Oxford North innovation district.
+It comprises eight illuminated sculptures that represent planetary bodies, and were inspired by orreries in the history of science museum in Oxford.
+The sculptures provided a centre-piece for science and theatre activities during the 2025 Oxford Science and Ideas Festival.

 Other projects

 In 2005–2007, Olafur and classical violin maker Hans Jóhannsson completed work on the development of a new instrument, with the objective to reinterpret the traditions of 17th- and 18th-century violin making using today's technology and a contemporary visual aesthetic.

 Commissioned by Louis Vuitton in 2006, lamps titled Eye See You were installed in the Christmas windows of Louis Vuitton stores; a lamp titled You See Me went on permanent display at Louis Vuitton Fifth Avenue, New York.
 Each deliberately low-tech apparatus, of which there are about 400, is composed of a monofrequency light source and a parabolic mirror.
 All fees from the project were donated to 121Ethiopia.org, a charitable foundation initially established by Olafur and his wife to renovate an orphanage.
 Cynthia Zarin of The New Yorker described Your wave is (2006) as a "major work".

 In 2007, Olafur developed the stage design for Phaedra, an opera production at the Berlin State Opera.

 In a 2008 review of the Take Your Time retrospective (at the Museum of Modern Art), Peter Schjeldahl described Olafur as far superior to other "crowd-pleasing installational artists" of his generation; he wrote that the retrospective has some filler but also "lovely, subtly disorienting effects".
 He praised the artist as avoiding excessive political activism and Matthew Barney's "implications of mystical portent".
-Schjeldahl interpreted the artist as raising awareness "of the neurological susceptibilities that condition all of what we see and may think we know.”
+Schjeldahl interpreted the artist as raising awareness "of the neurological susceptibilities that condition all of what we see and may think we know".
 Reviewing the same retrospective, Lauren Weinberg of Time Out praised Beauty (1993); the "discomfiting" works like 1997's Room for one colour and Ventilator; and the works involving the sense of smell, such as Moss wall (1994) and Soil quasi bricks (2003).
-She argued that Moss wall "evokes Scandinavia more powerfully than Eliasson’s dozens of photographs of rivers, caves and other natural features of Iceland, which fill one room of the show."
+She argued that Moss wall "evokes Scandinavia more powerfully than Eliasson's dozens of photographs of rivers, caves and other natural features of Iceland, which fill one room of the show".

 His seventh solo exhibition, Volcanos and shelters at Tanya Bonakdar Gallery, is about nature and specifically Iceland.
 In The New York Times, Roberta Smith praised it as his "most gimmick-free [exhibition] in a while.
-The refreshing back-to-basics mood is a welcome break from the immersive complexities of his recent perception-altering environments.”
+The refreshing back-to-basics mood is a welcome break from the immersive complexities of his recent perception-altering environments."